 Unlike hospice care, you do not have to be dying or stop curative treatment to receive palliative care and all of its benefits.

 If you have cancer, you can continue with chemo or other options.
 You keep working with your physician, but you can also add in a social worker, a physical therapist, a nurse, a speech therapist, an occupational therapist, or pastoral care…a personalized team built to meet the needs of you and your family.
 The #1 goal of palliative care is to improve quality of life, add to comfort, manage symptoms, and lift some of the burdens (financial, spiritual, emotional, physical) that chronic diseases or pain can cause.
 Palliative care is really an added “bonus” on top of the treatments or care you or someone close to you is already receiving; it helps address difficult symptoms and alleviate pain.

 These are really the palliative basics: comfort, support, quality of life, and an improved outlook…for patients as well as family and caregivers.

 You can find out more on these helpful sites:

 Residential Comfort Path is a palliative-focused home care program from Residential Home Health, a nationally recognized leader of in-home and therapy services.
 Designed for patients who are still seeking curative treatment options of who are not quite ready to transition to hospice, Residential Comfort Path provides physical, emotional and psychosocial support to improve quality of life for patients facing a life-limiting illness.

 For additional information about Residential’s multidisciplinary approach, download the quick guide below and compare the difference between home health, palliative and hospice care.
-Of course, you can always get more information and talk with a nurse about your specific situation for free at (866) 902-4000.
+Or please call 866-902-4000 to speak with a Home Care Specialist about home health services that can help your speicific situation.